 - Large-scale change efforts require deliberate strategic action and strong partnerships across multiple networks.

-- Kindness, respect and gratitude are not the ‘soft stuff’ they are the very bedrock of organisational vitality.
+- Compassion, respect and gratitude are not the ‘soft stuff’ they are the very bedrock of organisational vitality.

 - Every great thing is created by a series of small actions.